 Dogecoin

 Dogecoin was created by Billy Markus and Jackson Palmer in 2013.
-Featuring a dog as it's logo, Dogecoin was intended to be a joke currency that could reach a broader audience than Bitcoin.
+Featuring a dog as its logo, Dogecoin was intended to be a joke currency that could reach a broader audience than Bitcoin.

 Reviews for Dogecoin